-Aside from rotoscoping, the short utilizes a brief demonstration of cut out animation, traditional hand-drawn techniques and live-action in the form of Max himself.
+Aside from rotoscoping, the short utilizes a brief demonstration of cut-out animation, traditional hand-drawn techniques, and live-action in the form of Max himself.
 Koko creates a replica of Max as a solider to use as target practice for his cannonballs.
 The poor clown desired revenge against his creator for electrocuting him, denying him food, and a kiss from a beautiful woman.
 What ensues is a hilarious battle between a cartoon character and its creator attempting to outdo one another’s antics.
-Audio is also featured in the short (it was added in the 1930s after the silent era as a reissued version), however, the quality is muted and some lines of dialogue can be heard while others aren’t as clear; is to be expected with such an aged production.
-In the end, the impressive animation and comedy outshines the small audio difficulties–and the music is pretty nifty too.
+Audio is also featured in short (it was added in the 1930s after the silent era as a reissued version); however, the quality is muted, and some lines of dialogue can be heard while others aren’t as clear; is to be expected with such an old production.
+In the end, the impressive animation and comedy outshine the small audio difficulties–and the music is pretty nifty too.

 “Without his pioneering spirit and additions to the technology of animation, few, if any of us, would be where we are today.”

-It is easy to see that from the numerous ideas the Fleischer Brothers contributed to the world of animation, animated features we appreciate today might not have been possible.
+It is easy to see that from the various ideas the Fleischer Brothers contributed to the world of animation, animated features we appreciate today might not have been possible.